Fillmore County, Minnesota: Government and politics

 Fillmore County's political history is fairly typical of many Yankee-settled rural counties in the Upper Midwest.
 In the early 1990s, the transition of the Republican Party into a party largely based around Southern Evangelicals severely alienated its historic Yankee base: Fillmore County turned to Democrat Bill Clinton in 1992, and voted Democratic in every election between 1992 and 2012.
-However, concern with unemployment, immigration, and trade deals in the “Farm Belt” resulted in a powerful swing to Republican Donald Trump in 2016, with Hillary Clinton showing the worst Democratic performance in the county since George McGovern in 1972.
+However, there was a powerful swing to Republican Donald Trump in 2016, with Hillary Clinton showing the worst Democratic performance in the county since George McGovern in 1972.
 Fillmore County has voted for Donald Trump by more than 20% each time.